R2-D2 FAQ´s

 complete your Artoo?"

-of about 1100 hours for the actual construction.
-To this one might add
+total of about 1100 hours for the actual construction.
+To this one

-the countless hours spent on research for data and pictures and the time
+might add the countless hours spent on research for data and pictures

 - "How many parts are there in your